otto-de/edison-microservice/README.md

 ## Getting started

 Make sure you have Java 1.8 and gradle 2.x and installed on your computer.
-To run all tests for all edison modules execute in the shell:
+To run all tests for all edison modules execute in the base directory where you have checked out this project the shell and give it a spin:

     gradle clean check